dranidis/dranidis.github.io/content/projects/_index.md

 layout = "list"
 +++

-These are some project in which I have worked as an active developer and/or coordinator.
+These are some projects in which I have worked as an active developer and/or coordinator.